Raymond L. Cohn, Illinois State University (Emeritus)

 Causes of Fluctuations in Immigration Levels over Time

-As discussed above, the total volume of immigration trended upward until World War I. The initial increase in immigration during the 1840s was caused by the potato famine, which affected not only Ireland but also much of northwest Europe.
+As discussed above, the total volume of immigration trended upward until World War I. The initial increase in immigration during the 1830s and 1840s was caused by improvements in shipping, more rapid population growth in Europe, and the potato famine in the latter part of the 1840s, which affected not only Ireland but also much of northwest Europe.
 As previously noted, the steamship replaced the sailing ship after the Civil War.
 By substantially reducing the length of the trip and increasing comfort and safety, the steamship encouraged an increase in the volume of immigration.
 Part of the reason volume increased was that temporary immigration became more likely.
 In this situation, an individual came to the United States not planning to stay permanently but instead planning to work for a period of time before returning home.
 All in all, the period from 1865 through 1914, when immigration was not restricted and steamships were dominant, saw an average yearly immigrant volume of almost 529,000.
 In contrast, average yearly immigration between 1820 and 1860 via sailing ship was only 123,000, and even between 1847 and 1860 was only 266,000.

 Another feature of the data in Table 1 is that the yearly volume of immigration fluctuated quite a bit in the period before 1914.
 The fluctuations are mainly due to changes in economic and political conditions in the United States.
 Essentially, periods of low volume corresponded with U.S. economic depressions or times of widespread opposition to immigrants.
 In particular, volume declined during the nativist outbreak in the 1850s and the major depressions of the 1870s and 1890s and the Great Depression of the 1930s.
 As discussed in the next section, the United States imposed widespread restrictions on immigration beginning in the 1920s.
 Since then, the volume has been subject to more direct determination by the United States government.
 Thus, fluctuations in the total volume of immigration over time are due to four of the eight factors discussed in the first paragraph of this section: the potato famine, the movement from sail to steam, economic and political conditions in the United States, and the presence or absence of immigration restrictions.